XPEHO/YAKI/yaki_admin/README.md

-# yaki_admin
+# yaki_admin_frontend

+Yaki is Working localization declaration app.

-It is the part of Admin front-end of the Yaki application.
+Yaki admin frontend is the desktop front-end of the Admin Yaki application, so that :

+- the owner can manage his customer
+- the customer can manage his captain
+- the captain can manage their teams and teamMates

 ## Recommended IDE Setup